antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 ## Preparation
 The two things you need to do to prepare yourself physically before attempting a high altitude climb are, in declining order of importance, (1) get acclimated to high altitude and (2) get into hiking shape.

-It does not matter how in shape or how good of an athlete you are.
-If you are not acclimated to high altitude you will fail, which means wasting a lot of time and money and possibly also ruining your climbing partners' trips if you are sharing a guide and you all have to turn around.
-Furthermore, at Illimani levels of altitude [death is a real possibility](https://www.outsideonline.com/health/training-performance/moderate-altitude-deaths/) as you are putting your body under enormous stress.
+It does not matter how in shape or how good of an athlete you are, if you are not acclimated to high altitude you will fail.
+This means wasting a lot of time and money and possibly also ruining your climbing partners' trips if you are sharing a guide and you all have to turn around because you can't continue.
+Furthermore, at Illimani levels of altitude you are putting your body under enormous stress and [death is a real possibility](https://www.outsideonline.com/health/training-performance/moderate-altitude-deaths/).

 I had a decent baseline as I was living in Denver at the time and doing a lot of mountain biking and hiking between 6,000 and 14,000 ft.
 I started this trip by flying to Mexico City (7,300 ft) and spending a few days there before going on to Peru and doing the epic 8-day Huayhuash circuit which involves 10-16 miles per day of very arduous hiking between 12,000 and 16,000 ft.
 I then recovered for a few days at Lake Titicaca (12,500 ft) before heading to La Paz and meeting up with my friends and climbing partners, Victor and John, who had just flown in from Denver.
 Together we then did 17,690 ft [Charquini](https://www.summitpost.org/charquini-ch-iyar-qurini/154827), which itself is a beautiful and highly recommendable climb.